aws-samples/sample-amazon-nova-reasoning-eval/README.md

 - **Diagnostic Analysis**: Automated anomaly detection for evaluation failures and content blocking patterns

 ## Evaluation Results

+**Note**: This evaluation tests the models' ability to use inference and analytical thinking for customer support scenarios, not the extended reasoning capabilities.
+If you are interested in evaluating the extended reasoning capability, please refer to https://docs.aws.amazon.com/nova/latest/userguide/extended-thinking.html

 ### Overall Performance Rankings